 Table 9 elaborates on the nature of policies regarding students and staff with HIV infection or AIDS.
-Between one-half and two-thirds of respondents reported the inclusion of each of the identified elements in their school's policy.
+Most respondents reported the inclusion of each of the identified elements in their school's policy.

 Table 9.
 Nature of regarding students and staff with HIV Infection or AIDS.